Agoric/agoric-sdk/README-solo-and-chain.md

 entry, which means no sequence number for the account, so signed messges will be rejected.

-Editing `lib/ag-solo/vats/solo-key.js` causes the chain-side vats to provide an exported object (an "egress") to the solo vats.
-Without this, the inbound VatTP messages will meet an empty C-list and they won't be able to access any objects.

 The `make set-local-gci-ingress` step copies the chain's access data (the GCI identifier and the RPC host/port connection hints) into the solo machine's `connections.json`, which allows the solo-side VatTP to route messages to the